logo

 Things to Observe

 • Digit by Digit: Notice how the sorting happens in passes, one for each digit place (ones, tens, hundreds, etc.), starting from the rightmost digit.
-The currently sorted digit is highlighted in pink.

 • Bucketing: In each pass, watch how the numbers are distributed into "buckets" (0-9) based on the value of the current digit.
 They are then collected back from the buckets in order, preserving the relative order from the previous pass.